 Although it sounds scary to have chicken breast for dessert, I can assure you that there is very little trace of the meat’s flavor.
 All that you can taste is the cinnamon flavor from the pudding with the smoothness and creaminess.
 In no time you’ll grow addicted to the dish!

 Lokum is a starchy type of confectionery you can’t find anywhere else except in Turkey.
-It’s a candy with a base of gel, starch, and sugar.
+It’s a homemade special candy with a base of gel, starch, and sugar.
 The candy often comes in small cubes with a few sprinkles of powdered sugar, copra, or powdered cream of tartar.

 Flavors of Lokum usually include cinnamon, mint, rose water, bergamot, and lemon.
 Some varieties are more premium in which people put in chopped dates, pistachios, hazelnuts, and walnuts.
 These flavors are a great accompaniment to Turkish people’s coffee.